gurpreet2828/Vmware_Projects/Shared storage through ISCSI/README.md

-# Shared storage through ISCSI
+# Shared storage through ISCSI to ESXI Host

 **Step 1: First create a shared storage in server 2016 and connect through esxi host and shared with computer (client)**